Blizzardnya/js-practice/README.md

 + javascript-modal-practice - practice for creating a modal window on pure javascript
 + nodje-practice - practice for working with nodjs
 + react-practice - practice for working with React
++ rxjs-practice - practice for working with rxjs
 + vue-practice - practice for working with Vue.js
 + vuex-practice - practice for working with vuex in Vue.js
 + webpack-practice - practice for working with webpack